1967 Mount McKinley disaster: Events

-Only July 23, weather conditions finally improved, and the five men began descending to a camp at 12,100 ft.
+On July 23, weather conditions finally improved, and the five men began descending to a camp at 12,100 ft.
 As they neared the camp, they received assistance and much needed food from climbers representing the Mountaineering Club of Alaska (MCA), who had weathered the storm at the lower elevation.
 The next day, the members of the MCA split up, with one member climbing down with the survivors to ensure they safely returned to base camp, while the remainder began their ascent of the mountain to search for the missing seven still on the high slopes.

 Rescue efforts

-The five survivors of The Wilcox Expedition reached base camp on July 25.
+The five survivors of The Wilcox Expedition (Snyder's group, Wilcox and Schiff) reached base camp on July 25.
 Wilcox then crossed Wonder Lake to reach the Wonder Lake ranger station, which dispatched a helicopter to base camp to rescue the remaining survivors.

 On July 28, the MCA members searching for the missing seven climbers reached the remnants of the Wilcox Expedition's high camp.
 There they found the remains of one of the climbers clutching a tent pole, having likely frozen to death in this position.
 The body had already started decomposing, as an exposed hand had appeared to have thawed and refrozen several times over the preceding days.
 This body was assumed to be that of Steve Taylor, who had remained at camp during the other climbers' ascent.
 However, with the poor condition of the remains, a positive identification was not made, and this assumption remains only speculation.
 Howard Snyder later theorized this body may have been that of John Russell, and that Taylor had died attempting to descend to 15,000 feet, as evidenced by Taylor's ice axe and sleeping bag being found near the Harper Icefall that lies between the two camps.
 The next day, the search party ascended farther up the mountain and found the remains of two more climbers at the base of Archdeacon's Tower.
 The bodies had not decomposed and were found sitting upright in a position that appeared to be bracing themselves against the wind.
 With the bodies badly frozen, these remains were also never identified.
-In a later interview about the incident, Paul Schlichter speculated that that the two bodies found here were those of Dennis Luchterhand and Walt Taylor, who were the most fit of the group that perished.
+In a later interview about the incident, Paul Schlichter speculated that the two bodies found here were those of Dennis Luchterhand and Walt Taylor, who were the most fit of the group that perished.
 None of the other four remains were ever located.
 The three bodies found on the mountain were left behind, as no high-elevation recovery equipment existed at the time of the disaster.

 In 1968, a humanitarian expedition climbed the mountain to find and bury all seven bodies.
 By this point, the remains found by the MCA members the previous year had disappeared and none of the seven climbers' remains were ever recovered.